 Residential On-Street Disabled Parking Places Policy

-The council's policy on on- street disabled parking place provision was agreed in September 2011.
-The policy sets out how West Lothian Council will implement the ongoing requirements of section 5 of the Disabled Persons?
-Parking Places (Scotland) Act 2009 (DPPP Act).
+The council's policy on Residential On-Street Disabled Parking Places Provision [605kb] was revised in June 2018.
+The policy sets out how West Lothian Council will implement the ongoing requirements of section 5 of the Disabled Persons Parking Places (Scotland) Act 2009 (DPPP Act).
 In particular, it explains how we will deal with certain issues which are not specifically covered by the Act.
-The policy has been developed in conjunction with local groups representing disabled people and supersedes all previous policies on the provision of Disabled Persons?
-Parking Places.
-A copy of this policy is available to download below.
+The policy has been developed in conjunction with local groups representing disabled people and supersedes all previous policies on the provision of Disabled Persons Parking Places.